Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

-At the 20-minutely level, for Data Set A, LR-MinT performed optimally for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
-GB-MO performed optimally for forecasting power delivered to the grid.
-For Data Set B, LR-TD performed optimally across all levels.
-The 20-minutely base forecasts were mostly less accurate than the 10-minutely, suggesting this level of temporal aggregation reduced the forecastability, likely due to seasonalities being unsuccessfully captured at the new frequency.
+At the 20-minutely level, for Data Set A, LR-MinT-Shr outperformed other methods for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
+GB-OLS performed better for forecasting energy delivered to the grid.
+For Data Set B, LR-TD outperformed other methods across all levels.

-At the 30-minutely level, for Data Set A, LR-MinT performed optimally for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
-The base forecast without reconciliation (i.e., LR) at the root node, that is, power delivered to the grid, performed optimally.
-The same optimal reconciliation methods were found for Data Set B, which suggests that the optimal reconciliation methods may hold for other wind farm time series also.
+At the 30-minutely level, for both Data Set A and B, LR-MinT-Shr performed best for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
+The base forecast without reconciliation (i.e., LR) at the root node, that is, energy delivered to the grid, performed best.

-At the 1-hourly level, for Data Set A, LR-MinT performed optimally for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
-The base forecast without reconciliation (i.e., LR) at the root node performed optimally.
-For Data Set B, LR-MinT performed optimally across all levels.
-As the temporal granularity decreases, the MinT algorithm becomes increasingly optimal across both data sets.
+At the 1-hourly level, for Data Set A, LR-MinT-Shr performed best for wind turbine forecasting, aggregated turbine model forecasting and across all levels of the hierarchy.
+The base forecast without reconciliation (i.e., LR) at the root node was the top-performing method.
+For Data Set B, LR-MinT-Shr outperformed other methods across all levels.
+As the temporal granularity decreases, the MinT algorithm becomes increasingly better than the other methods across both data sets.

-For the geometric means across all temporal aggregations, for Data Set A, LR-MinT performed optimally for forecasts of wind turbines, aggregated turbine models and across all levels of the hierarchy.
-Base forecasts at the root node without reconciliation performed optimally.
-The same optimal reconciliation methods were found for Data Set B, which further suggests that this may hold for other wind farm time series.
-Optimal reconciliation increased the accuracy over base forecasts by $1.4\%$ for Data Set A, and $0.8\%$ for Data Set B.
+For the geometric means across all temporal aggregations, for both Data Set A and B, LR-MinT-Shr performed best for forecasts of wind turbines, aggregated turbine models and across all levels of the hierarchy.
+Base forecasts at the root node without reconciliation outperformed other methods.
+For Data Set B, LR-MinT-Shr demonstrated similar levels of accuracy.
+The best-performing reconciliation method increased the accuracy over base forecasts by $1.4\%$ for Data Set A, and $0.9\%$ for Data Set B.